wp-plugins/bp-group-tinychat/trunk/readme.txt

 * first version

 = 1.1 =
-* fix error about group name, now can have space in the group name.
+* fix error about group name, now can have space in the group name and any length.